BitcoinSchema/1sat-ordinals/Libraries.md

 # Libraries

-There are a couple libraries available for creating 1Sat Ordinal transactions.
+There are a couple libraries available for working with 1Sat Ordinals.

 ## Go

 ### go-1sat-ord

-A go implementation supporting only \
+A go library for creating 1Sat Ordinal transactions \
 \
 [bitcoinschema/go-1sat-ord](https://github.com/bitcoinschema/go-1sat-ord)